Vera Farmiga on screen and stage

-Vera Farmiga is an American actress, director, and producer.
+Vera Farmiga is an American actress.
 She began her career on stage as an understudy in Ronald Harwood's 1996 play Taking Sides on Broadway.
 The following year, she starred in the Off-Broadway play Second-Hand Smoke (1997) by Mac Wellman.
 Farmiga made her film debut in the drama-thriller Return to Paradise (1998).
 She then had supporting roles in the romantic drama film Autumn in New York (2000), the crime drama film The Opportunists (2000), and the action thriller film 15 Minutes (2001).
 Farmiga's breakthrough role came in 2004, when she was cast in the drama film Down to the Bone.
 For her performance, she won the Sundance Film Festival Special Jury Prize for Acting and was nominated for the Independent Spirit Award for Best Female Lead.
 She then starred in the political thriller The Manchurian Candidate (2004) and the crime thriller Running Scared (2006).

 Farmiga's role in The Departed (2006), which won the Academy Award for Best Picture, brought her to worldwide prominence.
 She subsequently had a lead role in the romantic drama Never Forever (2007).
 In 2008, Farmiga starred in the historical drama The Boy in the Striped Pyjamas, for which she won the British Independent Film Award for Best Actress.
 That same year, she appeared in the political drama Nothing But the Truth, for which she was nominated for the Critics' Choice Movie Award for Best Supporting Actress.
 She then starred in the psychological thriller Orphan (2009), and gained critical acclaim for her role in the comedy-drama Up in the Air (2009), for which she was nominated for the Academy Award for Best Supporting Actress.